 Dairy and Eggs

-Organic vanilla yogurt – I forgot to snap a picture but you get the idea.
-I do not buy it often because one serving has as much added sugar as ice cream!!!
+Organic Vanilla Yogurt – I do not buy it often because one serving has as much added sugar as ice cream!!!
 It is crazy, right?!
 A whopping 19 g of sugar per 3/4 cup.
 Kids like it (of course), so I started to mix it up with plain yogurt.
 I do not eat added sugar yogurts.

 Cans and Jars